Notice of Annual General Meeting in Jetpak Top Holding AB (publ)

-The nomination committee further proposes the re-election of the registered audit firm Deloitte AB as the company’s auditor for a period up until the end of the next annual general meeting.
-Deloitte AB has announced that Alexandros Kouvatsos continues as main responsible auditor.
+The nomination committee further proposes the election of the registered audit firm Grant Thornton Sweden AB as the Company’s auditor for a period up until the end of the next annual general meeting, in accordance with the audit committee’s recommendation.
+Grant Thornton Sweden AB has announced Joakim Söderin as main responsible auditor.

 Independence in accordance with the Swedish Corporate Governance Code

 After an assessment of the proposed directors’ independence, the nomination committee has found that its proposal for the composition of the board of directors of the company fulfills the requirements stipulated in the Swedish Corporate Governance Code.
-With respect to the proposed members of the board, Shaun Heelan may be considered dependent in relation to the company’s major shareholders.
-The other proposed directors are considered independent of the company, the management of the company and the company’s major shareholders.
+With respect to the proposed members of the board, Shaun Heelan may be considered dependent in relation to a major shareholder in the Company.
+The other proposed directors are considered independent of the Company, the management of the Company and the Company’s major shareholders.

 Item 10: Resolution regarding adoption of principles for the nomination committee

 The nomination committee proposes that the following principles for the nomination committee are adopted.
-The principles are mainly the same as last year.
+The principles are unchanged from the last year.

 Role of the nomination committee